marcmylemans/marcmylemans.github.io/_posts/2024-05-17-Export-Import-ConditionalAccessPolicy.md

 }
 ```

+3. **Import Conditional Access Policies Script**:
+   - Connects to Microsoft Graph with the necessary scope.
+   - Reads the JSON file containing the policies.
+   - Imports each policy into the Azure environment.

 ## Import Conditional Access Policies

 Use the following script to import conditional access policies from a JSON file: